Die Neue Zeitung

 Die Neue Zeitung ("The New Times", abbreviated NZ) was a newspaper published in the American Occupation Zone of Germany after the Second World War.
 It was comparable to the daily newspaper Die Welt in the British Occupation Zone and was considered the most important newspaper in post-war Germany.

 History

 Die Neue Zeitung was first published on 17 October 1945 in Munich and continued publication until 30 January 1955.
 The paper was initially published twice weekly, later increasing to six times a week.

-Die Neue Zeitung as an American-controlled media outlet
+American-controlled media outlet

 The Information Control Division of the American Occupation Authority acted as publisher of the newspaper.
 Although the Division allowed German editors and journalists to write, it never gave up ultimate editorial control of the publication.
+This was made clear in the newspaper's title bar: "Die Neue Zeitung – An American newspaper for the German people".

+Die Neue Zeitung was considered a means of political re-education for the German population by its American publishers, who hoped that other newspapers would emulate it.
+MAJ Hans Habe and MAJ Hans Wallenberg, who had edited newspapers in Germany and Austria before the war, supervised the staff which was all-American at first, but later included Germans to train them.
+From November 1945 American news and opinion was half of the content, a quarter was world news, and a quarter was national German news.

-This was made clear in the newspaper's title bar: "Die Neue Zeitung – An American newspaper for the German people."Die Neue Zeitung was considered a means of political re-education for the German population by its American publishers.
-It was a high quality publication, but after 1949 could not keep up with competition amid the rapid re-growth of the newspaper industry in Germany.
+Demand was very strong, circulation rising from 500,000 to 1,500,000 in two months; 3,000,000 copies could have been sold had enough newsprint been available.
+One survey found that half of readers preferred Die Neue Zeitung to any German newspaper the military government licensed, but after 1949 could not keep up with competition amid the rapid re-growth of the newspaper industry in Germany.